MicrosoftDocs/power-pages-docs/power-pages-docs/security/create-web-roles.md

 ### From the contact

+> [!NOTE]
+> If your site is configured the use the [enhanced data model](../admin/enhanced-data-model.md) then go to [From the contact with site using enhanced data model](#from-the-contact-with-site-using-enhanced-data-model).

 1. In the **Security** section, select **Contacts**.

 1. Locate and open the contact record that you want to assign the web role to.